 Teachers give parents other ideas for activities to do at home when setting targets for improvement at parent interviews.
 Any time that you can spend listening and talking with your child about the current class work and his/her own ideas is valuable.
 We also provide an activities pack for new reception children to do at home before they start school.
 Ideas for maths activities to do at home are also provided by the school.
-A bank of homework activities is sent home at the beginning of a new topic which will engage and encourage your child's learning, for example spellings (high frequency words, or words linked to phonics), times tables (for appropriate year group) or books to borrow.
-Staff will comment where appropriate on some homework.
+Children are encouraged to read at home 20 times a month, weekly spellings are sent home for practice and sometimes some maths tasks to practice a skill.